Stuart Reese: Professional career

-In November he had success in a number of events in Malaysia.
+In November, he had success in a number of events in Malaysia.
 In the middle of the month he played the Maruman Golf Classic in Kuala Lumpur.
 In difficult conditions, Reese's 303 (+15) was good enough for a tie for fourth with Santi Sopon of Thailand and Eleuterio Nival of the Philippines.
 The top four finishers also received entry into the following year's Maruman Open in Japan.
 Reese entered a playoff with Sopon and Nival to see who would be allocated the final spot.
 Nival won the sudden-death playoff after seven holes.
 The following week he played the Malaysian PGA Championship.
 He was considered the "favorite" by the Business Times entering the tournament but "could make no impression" with opening rounds of 77 and 75.
 The following day, however, he shot a 72, the round of the day, to move into a tie for fourth.
 The following week he played the Perak Masters.
-He shot a second round 71 (−1) to get into contention.
-He shot a third round 77 (+5) to fall out of contention, however.
-In the final round he came back with a 72 to finish in a tie for fourth, one back of second.
+In the second round, Reese shot a one-under-par 71 to move into contention.
+However, he followed with a third round 77 (+5) to fall out of contention.
+In the final round, he came back with an even-par round to finish in a tie for fourth, one back of second.

 Reese did not play much after the late 1980s.
 In 1991 he played his final European Tour event.
 In November 1992 he played the New Zealand Open.
 It was the last official regular event of his career.
 Reese stated later in life that he quit because he lost confidence in his swing.
 "I couldn’t even hit balls in front of my members, I was just too embarrassed," he stated later in life.
 He did not play tournament golf for 16 years.

 Shortly thereafter Reese moved to Sweden to coach.
 During this era he also worked in California with a young Tiger Woods.
-In 1998 Reese started working as the head professional for Peninsula Golf Club.
+In 1998, Reese started working as the head professional for Peninsula Golf Club.